 What are some of your favorite ways to enjoy Royal Ghee?

 Because I’m a purist, by the spoonful!
 I really wanted Royal Ghee to be a versatile, functional food that nourishes deeply and embodied all the five flavors – and I believe it accomplishes this.
 The Ayurvedic nutritive spread, Chyawanprash was the inspiration for Royal Ghee, but I wanted to modernize it and use herbs, superfoods and adaptogens that were already known and incorporated into a health enthusiasts lifestyle for immunity, alkalinity, energy and overall energy.
 It really can be used in a multitude of ways from savory to sweet.
-I also really like it spread on toast or in our Signature Tonic Latte, but we keep getting feedback from customers who keep finding new ways to use it to boost foods from popcorn to ice cream.
+I also really like it spread on toast, but we keep getting feedback from customers who keep finding new ways to use it to boost foods from popcorn to ice cream.

 How do you visualize or describe your personal Boketto Moment?